Table of Contents:

-As pointed out above, typosquatting is registering a look-alike website URL similar to the genuine URL of an established brand that actually includes typos, misspelling, variations or false TLDs.
-Malicious intentions of typosquatters include phishing campaigns, impersonation attacks and redirecting traffic to rogue websites because of typos.
+As pointed out above, typosquatting is registering a look-alike website URL similar to the genuine URL of an established brand that actually includes typos, misspellings, variations, or false TLDs.
+Malicious intentions of typosquatters include phishing campaigns, impersonation attacks, and redirecting traffic to rogue websites because of typos.

 However, URL hijacking – also referred to as cybersquatting – is the practice of registering domain names of established brands or organizations with the intent of reselling them in the future, usually to the legitimate trademark holder to make a profit.
 Another technique is redirecting traffic to a website where other products are being offered by simply using the name of a legitimate brand.
 This happens sometimes when hijacked URLs don’t find a buyer.

 Let’s have a closer look now at how typosquatting is actually used and how it can affect brands and consumers:

 Given the endless number of typosquatting opportunities for infringers, you might ask yourself how to deal effectively with this potential threat to your brand.
 There are some manual actions to consider, although detecting and preventing typosquatting efficiently and systematically requires technological solutions.

 As a first step, you can register different country top-level domains and a number of possible mistyped domain names of your brand and send visitors of those sites automatically to your original website.

 You can check your own domain registration and mistyped variations of it.
 In case you find similar versions of your domain name you should check whether it’s necessary to take action against a defrauder.

 Detecting typosquatting websites and taking them down from the web is time-consuming and bundles resources you might better apply in other business areas of your company.